WORST ROOMMATE EVER. (2022) A NETFLIX TRUE CRIME DOCU-SERIES DIRECTED BY DOMINI HOFMANN.

 AUTHOR BIOGRAPHY OF SANDRA HARRIS.

-Sandra Harris is a Dublin-based novelist, film blogger, poet and book-and-movie reviewer.
-She has studied Creative Writing and Film-Making.
-She has published a number of e-books on the following topics: horror film reviews, multi-genre film reviews, womens’ fiction, erotic fiction, erotic horror fiction and erotic poetry.
+Sandra Harris is a Dublin-based novelist, poet, short story writer and film and book blogger.
+She has studied Creative Writing and Vampirology.
+She has published a number of e-books on the following topics: horror film reviews, multi-genre film reviews, women’s fiction, erotic fiction, erotic horror fiction and erotic poetry.
 Several new books are currently in the pipeline.
 You can browse or buy any of Sandra’s books by following the link below straight to her Amazon Author Page:

 Her new book, THIRTEEN STOPS EARLIER, is out now from Poolbeg Books: